Pie-in-the-Sky Farm

 of those halcyon days written by a former resident of Pie-in-the-Sky, see

-.
-Houriet nowadays is an organic vegetable farmer and small-farm activist who
+Houriet nowadays is an retired organic vegetable farmer and small-farm activist who

 |